 Under some circumstances, a course may be substituted for a required University core or major course.
 Substitutions must be recommended and approved prior to course enrollment.
 A Course Substitution form, to replace required core and/or major courses must be approved by the advisor and submitted by the Department Chair to the Dean of the unit for review and approval, who will then submit the request to the Provost and Vice President for Academic Affairs for review and approval.
-Upon approval, the Provost and Vice President for Academic Affairs must forward the form to the Registrar's Office.
+Upon approval, the Provost and Vice President for Academic Affairs must forward the form to the Office of Records and Registration.
 Course substitutions for transfer students must be completed by the end of the first semester in which the student is enrolled at Huston-Tillotson University.
-The form for Course Substitution is available in the Registrar's Office.
+The form for Course Substitution is available in the Office of Records and Registration.